jeking928/Dual-Pricing-2.1.5/zen-cart-1.5.4/README.txt

 1. To set 4 levels of wholesale pricing, edit the product and change the wholesale price to be a dash separated list, eg. 50.00-30.00-0.00-25.00

-2. Attributes can be set in the same way, but you need to enter the prices in the "Trade" field and use comma separation, eg. 50.00,30.00,0.00,25,00
+2. Attributes can be set in the same way, but you need to enter the prices in the "Wholesale" field and use comma separation, eg. 50.00,30.00,0.00,25,00

 3. Pick a customer and click "edit".
 You will see a new text box under the email address box.
 The number should be 0, If you change it to a number above 0 then the customer gets wholesale pricing at that level.